Moses Jacob Ezekiel: Sculpture

+He then studied anatomy at the Medical College of Virginia in 1866–68, thinking of becoming a doctor.
+In 1867–68, he was superintendent of the Richmond Hebrew Sunday School.
+He moved in with his parents in Cincinnati in 1868; his parents had moved there, where their oldest daughter Hannah lived, after losing their business in Richmond to fire.
+While not there long, in his memoirs he called Cincinnati his home.

 In Cincinnati he began the study of sculpture at the Art School of J. Insco Williams and in the studio of Thomas Dow Jones.
 Moving to Berlin in 1869, he studied at the Prussian Academy of Art under Professor Albert Wolf.

 Needing money, in 1873, during the Franco-Prussian War, he was a war correspondent for the New York Herald, and he was arrested and imprisoned "for a time" as a spy for France.
 He was admitted into the Society of Artists, Berlin, and at age 29 was the first foreigner to win the Michael Beer Prix de Rome, for a bas relief entitled Israel.
-The prize of $1,000 provided for two years of study in Rome, but he traveled to Rome by way of the United States, where he had not been for five years, as he had "unexpectedly" received a commission from B'nai B'rith for a monument to Religious Liberty.
+The prize of $1,000 provided for two years of study in Rome, but he traveled to Rome by way of the United States, where he had not been for five years, as he had "unexpectedly" received a commission from B'nai B'rith for a monument to religious liberty.

 Rome studio

-Arriving in Rome in 1874, he fell in love with the Eternal City, which he soon made his home.
+Arriving in Rome in 1874, Ezekiel fell in love with the city, which he soon made his home.
 It was there that he completed the sculptures and paintings for which he is famous.

-"Ezekiel found both personal and artistic freedom in Rome.
-He dressed like a dandy and spent extravagantly on entertaining friends, clients, and potential clients."
+Ezekiel's life and studio in Rome were lavish.
+"He dressed like a dandy and spent extravagantly on entertaining friends, clients, and potential clients."
 His studio in Rome was in the former Baths of Diocletian, where every Friday afternoon he had open house.
 It was called "one of the Show Places of the Eternal City, magnificent in proportions and stored with fine art works." and many visitors left descriptions of it.

-"His picturesque studio in the Baths of Diocletian was the rendezvous of all important American visitors and the most prominent representatives of art."
 Among the visitors to his studio were: